 The Board’s role and accountabilities are set out in the Board Charter.
 The Board Charter defines the expected standard of behaviour of the Board and provides guidance to assist Directors in carrying our their duties and responsibilities.

 These committees will assist the Board in the execution of its duties and to consider key business issues.

-The QCN Fibre Board comprises five directors – 2 member directors from Energy Queensland and Powerlink Queensland as the shareholding companies and 3 independent directors, appointed by the shareholding Ministers of Powerlink Queensland and Energy Queensland.
+The QCN Fibre Board comprises five directors – two member directors from Energy Queensland and Powerlink Queensland as the shareholding companies and three independent directors, appointed by the shareholding Ministers of Powerlink Queensland and Energy Queensland.